 Some of our most interesting conversations take place in an informal setting.
 Often they will involve a “favorite beverage.”

-During the academic year, these gatherings take place on the second Tuesdays from 6:30 to 7:30 at Nick’s Tavern on Sloan Street in Clemson.
+During the academic year, these gatherings take place on the third Tuesdays from 6:30 to 7:30 at Nick’s Tavern on Sloan Street in Clemson.
 Usually (but not always–we are not rigid) we follow a series produced by the United Church of Christ called Thirty Second or Less.
 This series is video-based.
 It is used as a springboard for discussion.
 Sometimes we stay on topic and other times, we, well…meander.
 Participants are asked not only to engage verbally but also to LISTEN to each other.
 This year we may also experiment with opening using another UCC series called, “Still Listening, a Digital Devotional”.

 To learn more about the Thirty Second or Less series: http://thirtysecondsorless.net